majavid/icdm2025-conference-notes/day1.md

 - **Time series**
 - **Continuous optimization**

 Very much in the spirit of **NOTEARS (Zheng et al., 2018)** but tailored to temporal structure.
-This is exactly the kind of direction that connects my own interests in causal modeling and TS.
+This is one of the kinds of direction that connects my own interests in causal modeling and TS.

 ---